A child protection officer from the U.N.'s Pakistani Female Engagement Team comforts children displaced by conflict at Mikenge, Congo (AN/MONUSCO)

 December 11, 2019

-(AN) — Alpinism, named after the European mountain range where its climbing traditions told hold, won recognition on Wednesday from UNESCO as a celebrated pursuit with an “intangible” cultural heritage worthy of safeguarding.
+Alpinism, named for the range where it took root, won UNESCO recognition as a celebrated pursuit with an “intangible” cultural heritage worthy of protecting.

 Hohenschwangau Castle at the foot of the Bavarian Alps (AN/Bryan Katz)